apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 ## Internal dispatcher

-To protect the internal Actors that are spawned by the various Akka modules, a separate internal dispatcher is used by default.
+To protect the internal Actors that are spawned by the various Pekko modules, a separate internal dispatcher is used by default.
 The internal dispatcher can be tuned in a fine-grained way with the setting `pekko.actor.internal-dispatcher`, it can also be replaced by another dispatcher by making `pekko.actor.internal-dispatcher` an @ref[alias](#dispatcher-aliases).